-Sultan Mehmed II, known as Fatih or the Conqueror, ordered head-architect Atik Sinan (Old Sinan) to built a complex on a prominent hill of the old city following his conquest of Constantinople.
-Begun in 1463, construction was completed in seven years.
-Built on a site previously occupied by the Byzantine Holy Apostles Church, the imperial complex is oriented 32 degrees east of south.
-It includes a mosque, two mausolea (türbe), two clusters of medreses, a hospital (darüssifa), a hospice (tabhane), a soup kitchen (imaret), a caravanserai (kervansaray), a library (kütüphane), a Koranic school (mekteb) and baths (hamam).
-The complex was damaged in the earthquakes of 1509 and 1766, the latter of which caused the mosque to collapse.
-A new structure was erected on the foundations of the old mosque in 1771.
-The Koranic school, the library and the baths have been lost while sections of the hospice; the soup kitchen and the caravanserai have survived.
+Fatih Külliyesi is a multi-functional mosque complex in Istanbul commissioned by Sultan Mehmed II, known as Fatih (Conqueror), after his conquest of the city, at that time the Byzantine capital of Constantinople.
+Primary sources tell us that construction began in 1463/867 AH and took seven years to complete, and that the chief architect was a man by the name of Atik Sinan.
+The original building included a mosque, two mausolea (türbe), two clusters of madrasas (medrese), a hospital (darüşşifa), a hospice (tabhane), a soup kitchen (imaret), a caravanserai (han), a library (kütüphane), a Koranic school (mekteb) and baths (hamam).
+The complex was severely damaged in the earthquakes of 1509/915 AH and 1766/1176 AH, the latter of which caused the mosque to collapse.
+A new structure was erected on the foundations of the old mosque in 1771/1185 AH.
+The Koranic school, the library, and the baths have been lost while sections of the hospice, the soup kitchen, and the caravanserai have survived.

-Each senior madrasa has nineteen domed rooms, a large classroom (dersane) and two service eyvans protected by a domed arcade enclosing a rectangular courtyard.
+Each senior madrasa has nineteen domed rooms, a large classroom (dersane) and two service iwans protected by a domed arcade enclosing a rectangular courtyard.
 Their classrooms have mihrab niches and are distinguished with ornamental brickwork on window exteriors.
 The junior madrasas are of equal length but are lower and less wide than the senior madrasas.
 They have ten rooms each with a flat-roofed arcade on two or three sides of a long and thin courtyard.
 The portals of all eight madrasas face the mosque and their arcades have been glazed for contemporary use.

 The hospice has survived to our day with some rebuilding in the 19th century when it was converted to a madrasa.
 It boasts a rectangular courtyard building with a forecourt to the northwest.
-It has ten single-bay rooms on all four sides of the arcaded courtyard, double-bay spaces on either end of the northeast and southwest wings and a large domed eyvan placed on axis with the entrance at the center of the southeastern wing.
+It has ten single-bay rooms on all four sides of the arcaded courtyard, double-bay spaces on either end of the northeast and southwest wings and a large domed iwan placed on axis with the entrance at the center of the southeastern wing.
 The double-bay rooms on the north and west corners are the hospice kitchens and are accessed only through the forecourt.
-The other two are side eyvans that lead into adjoining dining rooms.
-The large eyvan, ornamented with muqarnas pendentives, has stalactite niches on either side of the entrance and on qibla wall.
+The other two are side iwans that lead into adjoining dining rooms.
+The large iwan, ornamented with muqarnas pendentives, has stalactite niches on either side of the entrance and on qibla wall.
 A set of stairs set into a wall on the southwestern wing leads up to a mezzanine (kursunluk) and storage areas; there is a side entry located next to the stairs.
 The hospice is constructed of stone, except for portions of the southeastern wall, which was restored in brick and stone.

-There was once a soup kitchen (imaret) and a caravanserai (kervansaray) sited along the southwestern wall of the hospice precinct.
+There was once a soup kitchen (imaret) and a caravanserai (han) sited along the southwestern wall of the hospice precinct.
 Little remains of the soup kitchen; it was a small building with three rooms in a U-shaped plan.
-It provided food twice daily for the guests in the caravanserai, the students of the madrasas and employees of the complex as well as the poor people in the neighborhood.
+It provided food twice daily for the guests in the caravanserai, the students of the madrasas, and employees of the complex as well as the poor people in the neighborhood.
 There were remains of the caravanserai until 1930, it has since been rebuilt with extensions and is used for commercial purposes.
 It was a long rectangular building consisting of a series of rooms with barrel vaults.
-Also found in the hospice precinct is a structure built as a police station (karakolhane) by Mahmud II in 1838 (1254 A.H.) and another to the south of the hospice that was built as a Military High School in 1875 (1292 A.H.)
+Also found in the hospice precinct is a structure built as a police station (karakolhane) by Mahmud II in 1838 (1254 AH) and another to the south of the hospice that was built as a Military High School in 1875 (1292 AH)

-Library and Kouranic School
+Library and Qur'an school

 The complex also had a hamam, called the Karaman or Irgatlar Hamami, located inside the Malta Bazaar (Malta Çarsisi) to the northwest of the complex.
 It was taken down in 1928.

 Ayverdi, Ekrem Hakki.
-Osmanli mi'marisinde Fatih devri : 855-886 (1451-1481): III.
-356-387.
+Osmanli mi'marisinde Fatih devri : 855-886 (1451-1481): III, 356-387.
 Istanbul: Baha Matbaasi, 1973.

 Goodwin, Godfrey.
-A History of Ottoman Architecture.
-121-131.
+A History of Ottoman Architecture, 121-131.
 London: Thames and Hudson, 1997.

 Gulgonen, A. and Bilsel, C. Le complexe de Fatih et son role dans la transformation morphologique d'Istanbul.
-Paris: Ecole d'Architecture Paris-Belville.
-1991.
+Paris: Ecole d'Architecture Paris-Belville, 1991.

 Kuran, Aptullah.
 The Mosque in early Ottoman architecture.
-Chicago: University of Chicago Press.
-1968.
+Chicago: University of Chicago Press, 1968.

 Oz, Tahsin.
 Istanbul Camileri.
 Vol. 1, 56-59.
 Ankara: Türk Tarih Kurumu Basimevi, 1987.